rtharayil/certify-me.github.io/quantum-ledger.md

 # hero section
 HeroTitle: Quantum-Secure Ledger for Top-Level Safety of Digital Certificates
-HeroText: Issue quantum ledger ID-integrated digital credentials to protect cryptographic algorithms used in digital credentials.
+HeroText: Issue a quantum ledger ID-integrated digital credentials to protect cryptographic algorithms used in the digital credentials.

 BoxContentTitle: What is a quantum ledger?
 BoxContentText: Quantum Ledger (QLDB) is an open-source, central database that stores every detail without the flexibility of removing or deleting an entry or modifying the history.
-Along with ledger, our credentialing platform is also blockchain-powered. <br> Thus, data tampering is no longer a concern when you choose us as your credentialing partner.
+Along with the ledger, our credentialing platform is also blockchain-powered. <br> Thus, data tampering is no longer a concern when you choose us as your credentialing partner.
 BoxImage: /assets4/images/Hero Images/Quantum Ledger (1).png

 #features section